Studio monitors are great for having a clear, unbiased, and flat idea of what you have just recorded.

 They are basically a base that barely touches the ground, a long column, and a stand with foam or rubber isolation.
 They come in a million ways and prices; my favorite for the way they look and perform is the On-Stage SMS6000- because they are small, sturdy, and fully adjustable in height.

 You can put them anywhere you want, and the result will be superb in every case; the isolation for the speaker is perfect.

 Studio Monitor Clamp Stands

 This is a rather new design that I think is a super clever idea.

 If you have ever worked in a studio and put microphones on a drum set you know exactly what I am talking about when I say clamps are a great, sturdy solution.

 If a clamp can take the beating of a snare drum, it can clearly take monitors.
 These are great for saving space if you are in a small environment.
-Not only they free up space on your desk’s surface, but they also lift the speakers up to the height you need them to be.
+Not only do they free up space on the surface of your desk, but they also lift the speakers up to the height you need them to be.
 I love the Gator Frameworks Clamp-on studio monitor stands.
 The foam on the speaker shelf is very good as well.
 They are a great purchase to save space and sound great at the same time.